 How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

-Whether you’re planning to travel out-of-town or return to work, you may be looking for pet sitting services.
+Whether you’re planning to travel out of town or return to work, you may be looking for pet-sitting services.
 There are many ways to find a pet sitter for your precious fur baby.

 Why Hire A Pet Sitter?

-Plus some sites will also cover you and the pet sitter for insurance, so you don’t have to worry about that.
+Plus, some sites will also cover you and the pet sitter for insurance, so you don’t have to worry about that.

-If you want 30% off your membership with Trusted House Sitters use the code TRAVELHS
+If you want 30% off your membership with Trusted House Sitters, use the code TRAVELHS

 Finding a Pet Sitter Through Recommendations and Word of Mouth